294 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 292 Beacon to the east and 296 Beacon to the west.

 In August of 1941, Edward Holmes filed for (and subsequently received) permission to separate 294 and 296 Beacon into two houses, with each remaining a single-family dwelling.
 The decision to separate the houses appears to have coincided with the Holmes’ decision to move from 296 Beacon, which was shown as vacant in the 1942-1946 City Directories.

 In June of 1945, Edward Holmes (then living in Topsfield) filed for (and subsequently received) permission to remodel the interior of 294 Beacon, providing for the basement, first, and second floors to be occupied, and the upper two floors to remain vacant, with access by a ladder.
-Plans for the remodeling, designed by architect H. Daland Chandler, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-56).
+Plans for the remodeling, designed by architect H. Daland Chandler, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-56).

-The property changed hands and in May of 1989 was purchased by Richard N. Morash and Elizabeth T. Morash.
+On May 8, 1989, 294 Beacon was purchased from David Hoppe by Richard Nason Morash and his wife, Elizabeth Gradbury (Tweedy) Morash.
 In August of 1989, they applied for (and subsequently received) permission to reduce the number of units from nine to three, and also to construct a new garage at the rear.
 In July of 1990, they applied for (and subsequently received) permission to further reduce the number of units to two.

-In January of 1991, Patricia A. Casale purchased 294 Beacon from Richard and Elizabeth Morash.
-In June of 1993, she converted the property into two condominiums.
+On January 14, 1991, 294 Beacon was purchased from Richard and Elizabeth Morash by Patricia A. Casale.
+On June 3, 1993, she converted the property into two condominium units, the 294 Beacon Street Condominium.